donboricua/chlib/README.md

 chlib
 =====

 ***NOTE*** This library is now maintained by piks and sorch, any issues regarding chlib can be redirected to one of these two.
-Also I recommend checking out coco as it is the successor in terms of the continuity of the chatango library history currently located at https://github.com/Sorch/coco

 A chatango library with a flexable manager - Stable channel.